 In the days leading up to the November midterms, pundits on both sides of the aisle were predicting a tough night for Democrats.
 We now know that the conventional wisdom was just wrong.
 But why?

-Pundits – and strategists – believed the hype, downplaying Democrats’ electoral chances largely based on three false premises:
+Pundits – and strategists – believed the hype, downplaying Democrats’ electoral chances largely based on three falses premises:

-2. Democrats weren’t campaigning on issues the American people cared about.
-In truth, across the country, Democrats made the election a choice between their popular policies and Republican extremism.
+- Democrats weren’t campaigning on issues the American people cared about.
+Across the country, Democrats made the election a choice between their popular policies and Republican extremism.

 In the Senate, it was reported that Dems were scrambling to avoid a shock loss of Patty Murray’s seat in Washington.
 Colorado was deemed a “sleeper state” where GOP challenger Joe O’Dea had a decent chance to knock off incumbent Michael Bennet, and in the week before the election, POLITICO moved Maggie Hassan’s New Hampshire seat from Lean D to Toss Up, a move that signaled a good possibility of the incumbent Democrat being defeated.

-But none of this happened.
-The much-hyped red wave was just a red mirage.
-In fact, Democrats defied the historic midterm odds, comfortably held on to Senate control, and enjoyed a strong election night while facing significant headwinds.
+But, none of this happened.
+The much hyped red wave was just a red mirage.
+In fact, Democrats defied the historic midterm odds, comfortably held on to Senate control, and enjoyed a pretty good election night considering the circumstances.
 So, let’s dive into the data in each of these races and discuss what actually happened.

 Washington State

-As election day approached, polls showed a tightening race, as one from Moore Information Group even found the race to be a ‘dead heat’.
+As election day approached, polls were showing a tightening race, as one from Moore Information Group even found the race to be a ‘dead heat’.

-• Murray won the election by 15 points – only 3 points less than the comfortable margin she delivered in her 2016 victory, and over 10 points better than the RealClearPolitics average showed in the days leading up to the election.
+- Murray won the election by 15 points, only 3 points less than the comfortable margin she delivered in her 2016 victory and over 10 points better than the RealClearPolitics average was showing in the days leading up to the election.

-• The modeled Democrat to Republican turnout advantage actually increased in 2022 compared to 2018.
+- The modeled Democrat to Republican turnout advantage actually increased in 2022 compared to 2018.
 In 2018, modeled Democrats outvoted modeled Republicans by 23 points.
-In 2022, Democrats increased that margin to nearly 30 points.
+In 2022, Democrats increased that number to almost 30 points.

 Clearly, the tightening polls and media hysteria played a role in the public perception that this race was ever that close.
 It wasn’t.